 Method 1: Measure the Chair

-This method requires you to measure each chair piece with the old fabric still on.
+This method requires measuring each chair piece with the old fabric still on.
 While you have the option to keep the old fabric and simply cover over it with this method, it is recommended that you remove the fabric and start fresh once you’ve gotten your measurements.

 - Step 1: Measure the seat cushion.
-Remove the chair’s seat cushion if possible, measuring the length, height, and thickness, then multiply by two as you’ll be adding fabric to both sides.
+Remove the chair’s seat cushion if possible, measuring the length, height, and thickness, then multiply by two as you’ll add fabric to both sides.

 - Step 2: Measure the chair arms and depth.
-Start on the outside at the bottom of the chair, then measure over the arm into the seat.
+Start outside at the bottom of the chair, then measure over the arm into the seat.
 Then, measure the depth of the chair.

 - Step 3: Measure the back.
 Measure the chair height from the lowest point to the highest.
 Then, measure the width at the widest part of the chair, most likely the wings.

 - Step 4: Measure the back support.
 Measure from the top of the chair to the seat of the chair.

 - Step 5: Add a few inches to each measurement.
 Adding a few inches will give you wiggle room when cutting and upholstering.

 - Step 6: Add all of your measurements.
 Add all the measurements together for your total amount of fabric in inches.
 Divide the number by 36 to convert it to yards.
 Be sure to round up, as it’s always better to have too much fabric than not enough.

 Another option is to remove the old fabric pieces, then use them as a pattern for your new fabric.
 This method doesn’t really require any measuring at all, just tracing.
 However, it requires that you have new fabric ready to trace, which may be a problem if you’re not sure how much you need before measuring.